A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 There’s an entire ecosystem around international programs in India with better teacher education and faculty.
 Did you know that some of the top IB schools in the world are in India, giving your child an added advantage?
 For instance, Dhirubhai Ambani International School has one of the highest average IB scores in the world.

-“As the IB curriculum has grown in popularity in schools across India, its recognition and value to universities have also increased.
+“As the popularity of the IB curriculum grows in Indian schools, its recognition and value in universities are also on the rise.
 Currently, 274 universities in the country recognise the IB with official policies for admitting IB students to their courses.
 Universities in Mumbai have noted that they look forward to having IB students in class because they are the ones that get others talking, and are the differentiators in the class,” says Stephanie.

 Get the list of IB Schools in India here.

-The IB curriculum fosters global education offering cultural diversity.
+The IB curriculum promotes global education by embracing cultural diversity.
 Hence, this becomes an advantage for Indian students planning to study abroad.
 Moreover, being able to bring the world to your classroom is as essential as studying about the world – and that’s one of the core philosophies of the board.

 Let’s look at Univariety’s network of students from across the country: